-In 2020, we spent €4.7 billion on raw materials, energy, logistics, maintenance/repair, and investment goods.
+In 2021, we spent €6.2 billion on raw materials, energy, logistics, maintenance/repair, and capital equipment.
 Sourcing materials, goods and services represents the single largest cost item for Smurfit Kappa.
 As such, Sustainable and Responsible Sourcing is an integral part of our sustainability vision and strategy.

 We want to sustainably grow our business and value chain.
 That means our materials, goods and services not only have the right quality and cost, but also should be sourced securely in a sustainable and responsible way as described in our Sustainable and Responsible Sourcing Policy and in alignment with the objectives of the 2030 UN SDGs.

 By developing more sustainable supply chains in collaboration with our suppliers, we can manage risks and costs, develop new revenue streams, and add value to our brands.
 We have a Sustainable and Responsible Sourcing audit programme, which helps us deliver against our three pillars of sustainability: Planet, People and Impactful Business.

-The programme itself consists of seven sections.
-These are: quality, hygiene and safety, business continuity, operations, continual improvement, service and technical support and environmental sustainable development.
-Each one has a strong sustainability implication, namely: assessing supplier risks; focusing on relevant supplier processes (especially regarding business continuity); mitigating risks related to environmental, social and equality issues; respect the right to water sufficiency, safety, acceptability, accessibility, affordability and reducing waste by meeting food safety requirements.
-During our on-site audits, employees responsible for the areas of the seven sections are interviewed.
+The programme itself consists of six sections.
+These are: quality, hygiene, health and safety, business continuity, manufacturing, performance reporting, and environment and sustainable development.
+Each one has a strong sustainability implication, namely: assessing supplier risks; focusing on relevant supplier processes (especially regarding business continuity); mitigating risks related to environmental, social and equality issues; respecting the right to water sufficiency, safety, accessibility, affordability and reducing waste.
+During our on-site audits, employees responsible for the areas of the six sections are interviewed.
+The audit questionnaire will be further updated to reach compliance with the upcoming 'EU Directive on Mandatory Human Rights, Environmental and Good Governance due diligence'.

 Our approach to Sustainable and Responsible Sourcing goes beyond regulatory requirements.
-To deliver our commitments and those of our stakeholders, we have a set of sourcing policies, informed by the Smurfit Kappa Suppliers' Code of Conduct, Sustainable and Responsible Sourcing Policy, Sustainable Forestry and Fibre Sourcing Policy (see: www.smurfitkappa.com/policies).
+To deliver our commitments and those of our stakeholders, we have a set of sourcing policies, informed by the Smurfit Kappa Suppliers' Code of Conduct, Sustainable and Responsible Sourcing Policy, Sustainable Forestry and Fibre Sourcing Policy (see: smurfitkappa.com).

 We require our suppliers to participate in commonly accepted best practice and certification schemes.
-These include good non-financial reporting under the UN Global Compact, GRI Standards and CDP; reporting social data to SEDEX, and adhering to ISO 9001 quality management, ISO 14001 environmental management, ISO 50001 energy management systems, ISO 22001 hygiene management and OHSAS 18001/ISO 45001 on safety.
-ISO 46001 water efficiency management and HACCP, HALAL, BRC on food safety.
+These include good non-financial reporting under the UN Global Compact, GRI Standards and CDP; reporting social data to SEDEX, and adhering to ISO 9001 quality management, ISO 14001 environmental management, ISO 50001 energy management systems, ISO 22001 hygiene management and ISO 45001 on safety.
+ISO 46001 water-efficiency management - if applicable to the supplier's industry - and HACCP.
+HALAL, BRC on food safety where relevant.